najmasultani/Machine-Learning-Projects/README.md

 # Machine Learning Projects

-This repository contains a growing collection of my machine learning projects.
-These examples demonstrate my understanding of core ML concepts including classification, regression, optimization, neural networks, and reinforcement learning using tools like **NumPy**, **scikit-learn**, and **PyTorch**.
+This repository showcases a growing collection of my machine learning projects, ranging from classic ML algorithms to advanced deep learning and applied research.
+These examples highlight my experience with classification, regression, optimization, neural networks, reinforcement learning, and bioinformatics.
+Projects are implemented using tools like **NumPy**, **scikit-learn**, **PyTorch**, **LangChain**, and **transformers**.

+In addition to individual projects, this repository also references collaborative work such as **SmartStudy** (academic habit optimizer using GPT-4 and TabPFN) and **Cognify AI** (an AI-powered educational assistant for kids built with DeepPiXEL and UTESCA).

 ---